 The muqarnas clearly derives from an Islamic influence and it is probable that Fatimid craftsmanship was employed.

 Thus, is the ceiling of Cappella Palatina Islamic?
-Of course this particular image represents an Islamic subject: the fountain is Islamic, the dresses of the two man is Islamic-style, and also their faces are Islamic (of course they have no Teutonic traits).
+Of course, this particular image represents an Islamic subject: the fountain is Islamic, the dresses of the two-man are Islamic-style, and also their faces are Islamic (of course they have no Teutonic traits).

 Now, I have two questions.

-Why should we consider these four artefacts Islamic?
+Why should we consider these four artifacts Islamic?
 Are they Islamic?
 What makes you think that they are?

 They come from different areas and from different periods.
 What makes us putting them together?

-I hope it s clear that I have only taken @siqilliyya’s tweet as an example.
+I hope it is clear that I have only taken @siqilliyya’s tweet as an example.
 I do not want to question the profile or its general work 🙂